Diagram Conventions «Prev Next»

 The three best-known types of ER diagrams are:

 1. The Crowsfoot model: One of several types of entity-relationship (ER) diagrams, the Crowsfoot model neatly packages entities with their attributes by placing them in boxes.
-Also referred to as the Information Engineering model.
+It is also referred to as the Information Engineering model.
 Crowsfoot model also called the Information Engineering model.

 2. The Chen model: One of several types of entity-relationship ER-diagrams.
 The Chen model is named after the inventor of ER diagramming Chen model.